• Skip to main content

 • This recipe makes the perfect salty snack.

-• Making this recipe is a great way to get into the holiday spirit.
+• Making this recipe is a great way to get into the holiday spirit just like when you make our 30-minute York peppermint patties copycat recipe.

 Ingredients needed